 Integral to the practice is the company, INFINITE FITTING, dedicated to the design and manufacture of hand finished sand-cast I F White Bronze, Silicon Bronze, Brass, Aluminum Basins and plumbing accessories.
 They are distributed throughout North America.

-Bruce Tomb has taught at Cal Poly, San Luis Obispo, a 4th year Architectural studio and is an Adjunct Professor at California College of Arts in San Francisco/Oakland, teaching Architectural Design and Sculpture Studios, and has been teaching since 1989.
+Bruce Tomb has taught at Cal Poly, San Luis Obispo, and was an Adjunct Professor at California College of Arts in San Francisco/Oakland, teaching Architectural Design and Sculpture Studios since 1989.